 - Demonstration that treatment works.
 Other teens who have been in recovery longer will be able to attest to the effectiveness of treatment by example and help your teen stay committed to recovery.

 - The opportunity to learn from the good—and bad—choices of others.
 In the group setting, teens share the mistakes they have made as well as stories about good choices that helped them with their recovery.
 Hearing their stories, and sharing their own, will provide them with support from others as well as the confidence boost of being in a position to assist others in early recovery.

 - Intervention when a member is at risk.
 If a teen’s behaviors are leading to relapse or it is believed that a member of the group is struggling, the group therapy setting provides a positive and natural intervention.
 Accountability is essential to ongoing recovery, and teens are able to intervene for one another when one is at risk of relapse.

 - Family communication practice.
 When group therapy sessions meet regularly, it can give participants the feeling of family, which also provides them with the opportunity to practice effective communication as well as learn how to manage conflict and ask for help in a way that nurtures relationships.

 - Positive peer relationships.
-Many positive peer interactions turn into friendships that expand beyond the therapy setting and provide an ongoing social support system that can help your son feel more grounded in recovery.
+Many positive peer interactions turn into friendships that expand beyond the therapy setting and provide an ongoing social support system that can help your teen feel more grounded in recovery.